Simpanan Shariah Savings Option

 Online registration via i‑Akaun (Member)

-- Has access to i‑Akaun (Member) web portal or KWSP i‑Akaun app
+- Have access to i‑Akaun (Member) web portal or KWSP i‑Akaun app

 - Mobile number must be registered for TAC